Azure Automation runbook types

 - You can include only PowerShell, PowerShell Workflow runbooks, and graphical runbooks as child runbooks by using the Start-AzAutomationRunbook cmdlet, which creates a new job.

-- Runbooks can't use the PowerShell #Requires statement, it is not supported in Azure sandbox or on Hybrid Runbook Workers and might cause the job to fail.
+- Runbooks can't use the PowerShell #Requires statement, it isn't supported in Azure sandbox or on Hybrid Runbook Workers and might cause the job to fail.

 - PowerShell runbooks can't retrieve an unencrypted variable asset with a null value.